I really like teaching grammar because I think that it must be included in every lesson regardless of what people think.

 This is an example of a fake chat conversation that I created for my students:

-I have used Padlet in the face to face and online classes and I love it because I can see what students are writing in real time.
+I have used Padlet in face-to-face and online classes and I love it because I can see what students are writing in real-time.

 I can see the mistakes students are making in real time and also praise their work.